 ?
 SEC All-Freshman Team (2015)

 The superstar power forward left USC with a degree in Mass Communications and as the all-time leading scorer in school history.

 Wilson was the first-overall pick in the 2018 WNBA Draft by the Las Vegas Aces.
 She carried her success and winning mentality to the pros.
 Her Women’s National Basketball Association accomplishments are bound to grow:

 ?
 WNBA blocks leader (2020)

-Like many WNBA players, Wilson spends the league’s offseason hooping professionally overseas.
+Like many WNBA players, Wilson spends the league’s offseason hooping professionally overseas, like the majority of WNBA superstars.
 She last played internationally with the Shaanxi Red Wolves of the Chinese Basketball Association.

 The professional basketball star led Vegas to the best regular season record in Western Conference.
 Wilson and the Aces hope to avenge last season’s WNBA Finals loss to the Seattle Storm this postseason.